 - The gold naquadah bombs are, when you take the lid off, obviously a kitchen timer with those red Goa'uld glyphs counting down.

 - In Rammstein's video for "Ich Will," the "bank robbers" use one of these to blow up the bank and everyone in it in front of a large crowd and TV cameras, in order to become (in)famous.
 They're later presented a Goldene Kamera award in front of a large crowd at the Bank's remains.

 - The Mad Bomber in the "Firestorm" table of Balls of Steel is shown holding a cluster of dynamite sticks in one hand, cackling maniacally.

-- Subverted in Metal Gear Solid 2, where a portion of the game has you running around, deactivating bombs.
-The bombs in question are large, bulky yellow boxes with a blinking red light and the implied scent of cologne.
-However, after you deactivate all the bombs you find out that they were just decoys to distract you from all the real, much better hidden explosives.
-The C4 the players use aren't labelled either, and the claymores are actually well-disguised.
+- Subverted in one portion of the game, which has you running around and deactivating bombs.
+The bombs in question are large, bulky yellow boxes with a blinking red light and the implied scent of cologne, which are relatively easy to find and in odd places, including one in one of the bathrooms.
+However, after you deactivate all the bombs you find out that they were just decoys to distract you from the real, much better-hidden explosives.
+The C4 the players use aren't labeled either, and the claymores are actually well-disguised.